Postgraduate Scholarship Skills

 In a nutshell

-- Learn to meet challenges at the interface between biology and chemistry and to apply pharmaceutical and analytical knowledge directly to improve quality of life.
+The Drug Design and Discovery postgraduate programme at Salford is designed to nurture the next generation of bioscientists working at the interface between biology and chemistry, ready to apply pharmaceutical and analytical knowledge to improve quality of life.

 - Acquire strong training in drug synthesis and analytical methods, natural product chemistry and molecular modelling